dahak-metagenomics/dahak/docs/quickstart.md

 page of the Snakemake documentation for a full list of options that can be used with Snakemake.)

-The most important flag to pass is the `--config` flag, which allows users to specify a Snakemake configuration dictionary to customize their Dahak workflows.
+The most important flag to pass is the `--configfile` flag, which allows users to specify a Snakemake configuration dictionary to customize their Dahak workflows.

 The user should also pass the `--use-singularity` flag to tell Snakemake to use